GoteoFoundation/hackdash/README.md

 * `prerender`:
 	+ `enabled`: Boolean (true, false).
 Where the website would use the SEO Prerender
 	+ `db`: The Mongo URI of Cached Pages.

+Added vars for Wotify Dashboards:

+* `publicHost`: and alternative public host can be specified here (used in several links to return home, i.e: **wotify.co**).
+This is useful in case you run your node app behind a proxy in a different port than 80.
+* `publicCreateDashboard` : a boolean to specify if dashboards can be created by anyone or just the users marked as "superadmin"

 Generating collections
 =================